-By Giulia MineroA Piedmontese city reporter keen on travels and culture, in love with Milan’s vitality.
-She collaborates with Where Milan to share her passions with international visitors and to promote the most suggestive experiences, to make each trip in the capital of fashion unique.
+By Giulia MineroA city reporter born and raised in Northern Italy keen on travels and culture, in love with Milan’s vitality.
+She collaborates with Where Milan to share her passions with international visitors and to promote the most thrilling experiences, to make each trip in the capital of fashion unique.

 A Walk in Milan’s Chinatown

 This vibrant and dynamic area is located just a few steps away from some of the significant venues of Milan such as the picturesque Brera, the historical city centre and the futuristic buildings of Porta Nuova district.
 Milan’s Chinese neighbourhood is an interesting location for a quiet walk or to take a look at the typical products displayed at the shiny windows at both sides of the road.
 Its pedestrian paths with cobblestone pavements and its three-storey houses give the area a retro allure, though featuring a strong Eastern personality thanks to traditional Chinese ornaments.
 Christmas, Chinese New Year and the Oriental Design Week offer one on the liveliest atmospheres packed with events and are the best times to admire a triumph of lantern lighting and decorative elements.

 >> Discover this and other Design Week Districts